River Elf Trail

 Royal River Conservation Trust (RRCT) and Maine Farmland Trust (MFT) in June 2024 announced the establishment of a 150-acre conservation easement including conservation of one mile of Royal River shoreline, on a farm on Cobbs Bridge Road in New Gloucester.
 The farm — known by the landowners as Willow Farm — remains in private ownership, with a conservation easement held by RRCT.

 The easement includes exceptional terms to keep the farm in agricultural use, and to protect high value ecological areas, rare shoreline species, and mature forests.
-Easement terms allow future public access on a trail to the Royal River.
 The farm includes 75 acres of Maine’s best agricultural soils.

-On the property, RRCT will soon begin to build the planned 2-mile River Elf Trail – named in honor of the River Elves of Wabanaki lore.
+In August 2025, RRCT opened the 2-mile River Elf Trail on the property – named in honor of the river elves of Wabanaki lore.
 According to typical legend, river elves are infamous tricksters that like to cause mischief upon unsuspecting people.